Skip to main content

 Showing posts with the label Health

-Plants poisonous to cats..
+Plants poisonous to dogs

-Here’s a comprehensive and unique article listing plants that are known to be poisonous to dogs based on veterinary and pet‑health sources.
+Here’s a comprehensive article listing plants that are known to be poisonous to dogs based on veterinary and pet‑health sources.
 This isn’t an absolutely every possible plant — total lists run into the thousands — but it includes hundreds of the most common toxic plants you might encounter in gardens, homes, yards, landscapes, and wild areas.
 Always contact a vet if you think your dog has eaten a poisonous plant. 🌿 Plants Poisonous to Dogs: A Detailed Guide Plants contain diverse natural chemicals — alkaloids, glycosides, cyanogenic compounds, oxalates, and more — that can affect a dog’s digestive system, nervous system, heart, kidneys, liver, or blood.
 Some cause mild irritation; others can be life‑threatening even in small amounts.
-Below, plants are grouped by category to make the list more readable — from highly toxic to moderately dangerous. ⚠️ Highly Toxic Plants (Can Be Fatal or Cause Serious Organ Damage) These are especially dangerous because small ...
+Below, plants are grouped by category to make the list more readable — from highly toxic to moderately dangerous. ⚠️ Highly Toxic Plants (Can Be Fatal or Cause Serious Organ Damage) These are especially dangerous because small...

 Adder Bites: Dogs...what to do..